shriyanyamali/shriyanyamali/README.md

 ## About Me

-Hi, I'm a student at Newark Charter High School interested in computer science and law.
+I'm a student at Newark Charter High School interested in computer science and law.
 Here are some things about me:

 - I mainly build websites but sometimes to do research.
 - I am currently working on [Verdictr](https://verdictr.shriyanyamali.tech/) in collaboration with Stanford Law School.